 Snapp( Iranian Uber)

 The best of our Isfahan travel guide experts put The music hall on the 6th floor of this pavilion on top of the list.
-This hall is the most famous part of the structure, as its mesmerizing stucco designs and beautiful wall carvings are formed and modeled in a way to reverberate the sound of instruments played in this hall in forms of rich and acoustic vibrations.
+This hall is the most famous part of the structure, as well as one of the most famous Iran tourist destinations.
+The hall’s mesmerizing stucco designs and beautiful wall carvings are formed and modeled in a way to reverberate the sound of instruments played in this hall in forms of rich and acoustic vibrations.

 Its courtyard is built of marble and the entryway is skillfully adorned with incredibly – mosaic art and curved stones, making this mosque a spiritual addition to the mesmerizing monument of Naqsh-e Jahan.